 1) A senior architect trying to help

 If we think it can help, a senior architect will contact you and discuss what’s happened.
 If appropriate, the senior architect will also talk to your architect.
 Then the senior architect will try to help you and your architect find a solution.
 This is an informal process, it is not mediation or arbitration.
 Any solution will require your agreement and your architect’s agreement.
 This service is not confidential and lawyers for the parties may also be involved in helping to find a solution.

 If a solution can’t be found, then you will have the options of either laying a complaint or raising a Competence Concern, as described below.
-The Disputes Tribunal may also be an option.
+The Disputes Tribunal may also be an option to consider.

 2) Laying a complaint

-If a solution is not possible, you can lay a formal complaint, which you are entitled to do at any time.
-Disciplinary proceedings are usually about specific incompetent or unethical behaviour.
+You can lay a formal complaint, which you are entitled to do at any time.
+Complaints are usually about specific incompetent or unethical behaviour.

 Laying a complaint does NOT cost you any money and the NZRAB conducts the investigation by means of a panel.
 In effect you then become a witness.

-But please note that the NZRAB’s disciplinary procedures are about holding architects to account – we can impose a penalty, but we cannot order your architect to provide you with compensation.
-Also, we can only mount disciplinary proceedings against individual architects – we cannot discipline companies or practices.
+But please note that the NZRAB’s disciplinary procedures are about holding architects to account, we can impose a penalty, but we cannot order your architect to compensate you or refund professional fees.
+Also, we can only mount disciplinary proceedings against individual architects, we cannot discipline companies or practices.
 We cannot take action against a building designer who was not a Registered Architect at the time.
 For that, try https://www.lbp.govt.nz/.